 Starting A New Career

 Volunteering in this food-delivering charity led her to work with the newly formed Spastics Society of India and eventually to her meeting with the president of Apnalaya, Shanta Gupta.
 Annabel started working in Apnalaya in 1973, and slowly the organization began to grow.
-The organization changed its approach towards social work and involved itself with the community as a whole.
+The organization changed its approach toward social work and involved itself with the community as a whole.
 Slowly, branches of Apnalaya began to grow in different regions of Mumbai.

 Also Read: People Who Changed The World